StanForever/awesome-websites/README.md

 * [https://gtmetrix.com](https://gtmetrix.com/) : Analyze your site’s speed and make it faster.
 GTmetrix gives you insight on how well your site loads and provides actionable recommendations on how to optimize it. :chart_with_upwards_trend:

 ## H :
-* [http://www.1happybirthday.com](http://www.1happybirthday.com/) : Birthday Song for a Happy Birthday. :birthday:
+* [http://www.1happybirthday.com](http://www.1happybirthday.com/) : Birthday songs for a Happy Birthday. :birthday:
 * [http://htmlreference.io](http://htmlreference.io/) : A free guide to all HTML elements and attributes. :free:
 * [http://honestslogans.com](http://honestslogans.com/) : Honest Slogans pokes fun at iconic brands by remixing their logos with slogans that convey what people actually think about that brand.
 * [https://htmlmail.pro](https://htmlmail.pro/) : Email services like Gmail and Outlook support rich HTML emails but they do not offer an option to compose email messages directly using HTML and CSS markup.
 That's where HTML Mail fits in.
 * [http://hackertyper.com](http://hackertyper.com/) : This site will make you look like a computer hacker from the movies when you hit random keys.
+Try it out.
+It's fun!
 * [http://histography.io](http://histography.io/) : Timeline of History where every dot is a historic event in Wikipedia.
 * [https://howsecureismypassword.net](https://howsecureismypassword.net/) : See how much time it would take for a computer to crack your password.
 * [https://haveibeenpwned.com](https://haveibeenpwned.com/) : Check if you have an account that has been compromised in a data breach.